Best Practices for Recommendations (Fire TV)

 As a best practice, consider sending free content to the recommendations row.
 After the user opens your app, then you can push more premium/paid content.

 Your app should not harass, hard sell, or recommend inappropriate content.
-Doing so will result in potential blacklisting of your app.
+Doing so will result in potentially being put on a deny list for your app.

 To learn more, see the following: